All Episodes

 Oh.

-And I said, Well, why don't you do it on Rush Revere?
+And I said, well, why don't you do it on Rush Revere?

-And I said, Well, take the book to school, show it to your teacher, and see if she'll allow you to do that.
+And I said, well, take the book to school, show it to your teacher, and see if she'll allow you to do that.

-Because we hear stories routinely and have over the years of teachers that are just the opposite of this one.
+You know, that's amazing on a number of levels because we hear stories routinely and have over the years of teachers that are just the opposite of this one.

-Not gonna let anything like that in this classroom and and and you know, punishing students for various things.
+And, you know, punishing students for various things.

-But this is like the third or fourth time that we've had a parent Call here and say that the kid wanted to take the book to school and the teacher said, Okay, bring it in.
+But this is like the third or fourth time that we've had a parent call here and say that the kid wanted to take the book to school and the teacher said, okay, bring it in.

-That is that that to me is big.
+That to me is big.

 Your daughter.